CTN-0094/CTNote/README.md

 # Introduction to CTNote: The CTN Outcomes, Treatments, and Endpoints Library

-The package `CTNote` exists as a comprehensive implementation of *outcomes*, *treatments*, and *endpoints* used in clincial trials to evaluate the efficacy of medication-assisted treatment of substance use disorders (SUDs).
+The package `CTNote` exists as a comprehensive implementation of *outcomes*, *treatments*, and *endpoints* used in clinical trials to evaluate the efficacy of medication-assisted treatment of substance use disorders (SUDs).
 The functions in this package are programmatic building blocks with which to construct algorithms which calculate single-value summaries of clinical trial participants' substance use patterns.
 We assume that these substance use patterns are symbolized as a "word" (see below).
 The vignettes for this package include a standard and code-based library of algorithms for treatment outcome definitions useful to evaluate medication-based treatments for SUDs.

 ## Installation